scaleflex/react-cloudimage-responsive/README.md

 ###### Type: **Number** | _optional_

-It is recommended to prevent page layout jumping.
-The parameter is used to calculate image height to hold the image position while image is loading.
+It is recommended to set this parameter to prevent page layout jumping.
+It is used to calculate the image height to hold the position of the image while it is loading.

 ### lazyLoading

 ###### Type: **Bool** | _optional_

-Make it possible to disable lazyLoading for each image.
+It makes possible to disable lazyLoading on a per-image basis.

 ### lazyLoadConfig